mennolui/wp-foyer/README.txt

 == Upgrade Notice ==

+= 1.2.4 =
+Fixes an issue where the first slide of a channel could not be removed.
+Added a ‘No transition’ option to channels.
+Added longer slide durations, up to 120 seconds.

 = 1.2.3 =
 Fixes an issue that prevented some WordPress JavaScript admin functionality from working correctly, eg. the Media modal / image selector lightbox.
 Fixes an issue where the list of available channels was limited to only 5 when editing a display.
 Fixes an Undefined index PHP Notice.